elingerojo/contexter/README.md

 ```

-(You may prefer to test drive `contexter` with [contexter-cli](https://www.npmjs.com/package/contexter-cli) sample application that can easily be used from command line)
+(You may prefer to start a `contexter` test drive with [contexter-cli](https://www.npmjs.com/package/contexter-cli) sample application)

 ## API